Say What You Are Really Saying!

 Have you ever been told, “You did a great job.”
 Did you fully understand what the person was communicating to you?
 The statement may have produced an appreciative experience, but lacked definition.

-Recognizing a particular ability and how it was specifically demonstrated.
-Example:
+Acknowledging gives definition.
+It is recognizing a particular ability and how it was specifically demonstrated.

 Tara, I’ve noticed your strategic thinking in putting together a plan for your department—it’s thorough, organized, and clearly written.
 In this example, Tara is genuinely acknowledged and has the opportunity to observe herself through a particular lens of truth.